China nationwide home prices rise in May for first time in 13 months, outlook cloudy

 "Nine months of good sales growth may lead indicators to show a recovery in property investment, but any recovery will be more muted than what we saw in the past," said Louis Kuijs, Greater China chief economist for RBS.

-China's central bank cut interest rates for the third time in six months in May to lower borrowing costs and re-energise the slackening economy.
+China's central bank cut interest rates for the third time in six months in May to lower borrowing costs and re-energize the slackening economy.
 Mortgage restrictions were also eased.

 The property industry accounted for around 12 percent of China's economic output in the first quarter, but the sector's slump has hit demand for everything from steel and cement to appliances and furniture - industries that account for some 30 percent of GDP.